 2021 Breast Cancer Survivorship Experience

 We hope you can join us for our 2021 Breast Cancer Survivorship Experience.
-Our 2021 event will be held as a hybrid event.
+Our 2021 event will be held as a hybrid event from November 5 – 7, 2021.
 The event provides a unique opportunity for breast & surgical oncology, plastic surgery fellows and other healthcare providers to spend time learning about breast cancer survivorship from both physicians and patients.
 You will have the opportunity to experience holistic/integrative modalities including meditation and yoga and participate in workshops to see firsthand the benefits of programs offered for healing.

 The weekend is filled with powerful and insightful presentations.
 The event will be a hybrid event with in-person and virtual participation.
 We will be hosting our event from the Spark Transformation Center located at 521 Moredon Rd Huntingdon Valley, PA 19006 (www.spark-holyredeemer.com/)